skn3/forme/README.md

 - Changed `state.value` comparison to use lodash `_.isEqual()`.
 - Changed component validate handlers to have two modes of operation.
 When added during the `.compose()` operation, then validate handlers should expect to receive the raw version of values (eg with no expose handling).
 Any other `.validate()` handlers, such as those added in the component initial configuration, these will respect the `.expose()` settings of the component.
 In english this means, `component.validate()` handlers added during compose are considered internal so receive all of the private values in `state.value`.
 - Changed component execution handlers that recieve a `state` param, now respect the expose setting of the component!
-- Changed all validation handles to have a unified `state.value` instead of a mix between `state.values` and `state.value` depending on who owned teh handler!
+- Changed all validation handles to have a unified `state.value` instead of a mix between `state.values` and `state.value` depending on who owned the handler!
 - Fixed non driver compose handlers which were not being called and also being called from the wrong context (container)
 - Fixed the order in which component handlers are called.
 Internally *composed* handlers (the ones added during compose) are always called before others!
 - Added `container.compose()` support to configuration.